movementlabsxyz/MIP/MIP/mip-34/README.md

 Combining the two results above we have: confirmation (L1 contract) that >2/3 of validators have attested :white_check_mark: and if >2/3 have attested :white_check_mark: then $B'$ is valid.
 So overall, if the >2/3 super-majority is verified by the staking contract, $B'$ is valid.

-**L2-confirmation** The L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
-Thus, we can provide some guarantees about the irreversibility of transactions when the availability certificate (of the L2-confirmation certificate) is delivered, and before the actual proof is verified on L1.
+**fastconfirmation** The L2 validators also publish the proofs to a DA layer and once the proof is available it cannot be tampered with.
+Thus, we can provide some guarantees about the irreversibility of transactions when the availability certificate (of the fastconfirmation certificate) is delivered, and before the actual proof is verified on L1.
 If validators misbehave, they _will_ be slashed on L1, which provides strong incentives for validators not to act malicious.

 This is conditional to: